(adapted from the Academic Bulletin)

 - Examinees are not permitted to smoke, eat or drink any beverages in the examination room.
 Smoking is prohibited in the School of Law and examinees are not permitted to leave the School of Law in order to smoke.

 - Examinees are not permitted to make or receive telephone calls during an examination.
-Pagers and cellular telephones are prohibited in any examination room.
+Smartphones and all other electronic devices are not permitted on your person during examinations.
 Watches must be set to emit no sounds.

-- Examinees may not remove their examination, examination bluebook, USB, or answer sheet from the examination room.
+- Examinees may not remove their examination, examination bluebook, or answer sheet from the examination room.

 - Examinees are only permitted to use the restrooms located in the Student Lounge area and those located on the third floor of the School of Law.
 Only one person at a time is permitted to use restroom facilities.
 Examinees are not permitted to use any restrooms located in the Law Library.